 Our next step was overlaying two masks in order to show slit image masks simultaneously.
-Blobs on the first mask are colored blue and those of the second one are colored red.
+Blobs on the first mask are coloured blue and those of the second one are coloured red.
 Thus the shift is clearly visible.

 Interpretation: 1st stripe – slit image; 2nd stripe – filtered mask of the slit image; 3rd – two overlaid masks of slit images.

 This shows that people were heading in different directions.
 The algorithm detected 23 objects, 12 of them were moving one way and 11 in the opposite.

 The algorithm applied by Abto Software proves its efficiency in terms of resources- and time-saving.
 It helps users make the most of their data by analyzing and providing a valuable and easily applicable outcome.